camunda/camunda-docs/docs/product-manuals/clients/build-your-own-client.md

 ## Authentication via OAuth

 OAuth is a standard authentication procedure.
-For an access token, you execute a POST request to the Auth URL with the following payload:
+For an access token, execute a POST request to the Auth URL with the following payload:

 ```json
 {